antonvalderrama/Enterbridge/README.md

 Download files from Github -- git clone https://github.com/antonvalderrama/Enterbridge.git

 #### 1. Springboot application files are in ./src/main/java.
-The application has the following endpoints:
+The application has the following endpoints.
+If you used Docker to run these apps in containers, please use port 5001 to hit the endpoints (ie http://localhost:5001/products).
+When running outside Docker, use port 5000.
+I intentionally differentiated the Docker port from the default app port.
+These are configured in the docker-compose.yml file.

     1. GET /products  --  retrieves all the products from the db.

         Sample response: